jgclark/NotePlan-review/README.md

 # NotePlan Review

+**Note: This is now a legacy project.
+Most of the capability of this script is now available through the Review Plugin I've written, which is available directly through NotePlan v3.
+Please see [the details in the GitHub repository](https://github.com/NotePlan/plugins/tree/main/jgclark.Review).** This does _not_ require installing or configuring this ruby script, or using the command line.

 `npReview.rb` is a command-line script to help a user review their projects held in [NotePlan app](https://noteplan.co/), along the lines of [David Allen](https://gettingthingsdone.com/resources)'s *Getting Things Done* "weekly review" methodology.

 <img src="npReview-20210210.jpg">